microsoft/fast/specs/calendar.md

 - *Swapping of internal icons/visuals*
 - *Localization*

-- Localization of the month names
-- Localization of the week day names
+- Localization of month and week day labels handled by Intl js library when setting the language.
+- RTL initiated when using 'ar' or 'he' language codes.
 - RTL, is it just reversed?
-- RTL controls for changing the month

 ### Test Plan